 He is recognized by all major Christian churches–Roman Catholic, Orthodox, Lutheran, and Anglican since he ministered before the church was divided into all the different denominations we have today.
 So Protestants have just as great a claim on him as Catholics.
 And those of us who have Welsh blood running through our veins have as much right to claim St. Patrick as any Irishman.

 It is said in documents from that period that he “baptized thousands of people,” and ordained hundreds of priests to lead new Christian communities and villages.
 He also converted the sons of Kings and chieftains leading to the conversion of an entire pagan nation to Christ.

 It is said that he was also a healer and that he prayed for hedges of spiritual protection surrounding Christian homes, churches, and whole villages.
 Legend has it that snakes were banished from the island in the process, though scientists today doubt there was ever any on the island.
 Nevertheless, Druid priests were forced leave and demons and evil principalities were cast out and challenged by St. Patrick.

 Here’s an example of the spiritual condition of church that St. Patrick left behind—part of a prayer attributed to him but probably recorded a couple of generations later:

 Christ with me, Christ before me, Christ behind me, Christ in me, Christ below me, Christ above me, Christ to the right of me, Christ to the left of me, Christ where I lie, Christ where I sit, Christ where I stand, Christ in the heart of everyone who thinks of me, Christ in the mouth of everyone who speaks of me, Christ in every eye which sees me, Christ in every ear which hears me.

 We could use this kind of spiritual maturity.
-What a great declaration to live by–an example for those seeking a Kingdom culture and economy. *Top
+What a great declaration to live by–a good example for those seeking a Kingdom culture and economy. *Top